 Starling: During the fall and winter starlings will form into large flocks of 500 plus birds.
 These "clouds" of birds will twist and contort creating a unique show in the sky.

 Sparrow: During the winter sparrows band together and are routinely found in low trees and shrubs.
 They also are common invaders of large structures including barns, box stores, and garden centers.

 |Food|| Sparrow: Weed and grass seed, waste grains, insects, spiders, fruit tree buds, flowers, crumbs and garbage.

 Starling: Almost equal amounts of animal and plant food.
 Includes beetles, grasshoppers, ants, flies, caterpillars, earthworms, grains, garbage, cherries and mulberries.

 Starling: In late summer and fall flocks may contain thousands of birds.
-Starling nests are often very large, and in attics may appear as a bale of hay and be as tall as a child (5 feet).
+Starling nests are often very large and in attics.
+They may appear as a bale of hay and be as tall as a child (5 feet).